Expecting? Check out these tips to save on your new bundle of joy!

 Don’t forget to check out second-hand children resale stores, Craiglist, eBay and Facebook groups for great deals on baby and kid items.
 Sellers are usually motivated to sell because baby things take up lots of usable space.
 Also, remember that babies do not know if he/she has brand new clothes or the latest swing; they grow so quickly in the first year you’ll quickly realize how silly it was to spend so much money on something they wore once (if that).

-Don’t forget about renting.
-Many places in major cities allow out of town guest to rent baby items for a certain length of time for a nominal cost.
+Don’t forget about renting – Many places in major cities allow out of town guest to rent baby items for a certain length of time for a nominal cost.
 This may be an option if you live in a major city and are tight on space.
-However, the downside to renting is you may the same amount to rent as it would to buy the actual item.
+However, the downside to renting is you may spend the same amount to rent as it would cost buy the actual item.
 While it’s not best for a long-term solution it could be a good way to save for the future.

 Once you become a mommy if you plan on more children I highly suggest keeping all your baby items if you can.
 This will help you save money when you have another child and almost everything can be used again with the exception of recalled items.
 If you can’t store your items a great idea is to sell them quickly and set the money aside for the new baby.